cc-archive/vue-vocabulary/INSTRUCTIONS.md

 Resolve the issue by changing the code.
 Update tests if need be.

 **Step 3:**
-Run the `lint` and `test:unit` tasks to ensure code quality and functionality.
+Run the `test:unit` tasks to ensure code quality and functionality.

 ```
-$ npm run lint
 $ npm run test:unit
 ```